Securing name resolution in the IoT: DNS over CoAP: Comparison of Low-Power DNS Transports

 Overall, for unencrypted transmission, UDP is the preferred transport for mitigating fragmentation.
-For encrypted usage, OSCORE is the preferred method. \ac{CoAP} pack\-ets can multiplex message formats with the Content-Format option.
-A new compressed \ac{DNS} messages format could thus help to mitigate fragmentation for \ac{CoAP}-based transports.
+For encrypted usage, OSCORE is the preferred method.
+CoAP pack\-ets can multiplex message formats with the Content-Format option.
+A new compressed DNS messages format could thus help to mitigate fragmentation for CoAP-based transports.